JWZY/daggerheart-planning/bonetop/session_1_prep.md

     *   "What is for dinner?"
 (Cooking check?)
 *   **NPC Moments:**
     *   **Finley:** Is loudly complaining about the lack of a feather bed.
 Needs someone to help him set up his "luxury" tent.
-    *   **Nellie:** Offers a salve for any scratches from the fight. asks about everyone's medical history.
+    *   **Nellie:** Offers a salve for any scratches from the fight.
+Asks about everyone's medical history.
     *   **Vinos:** Is just chilling, maybe playing a small instrument.

 ## Scene 5: The Next Morning (The Cliffhanger)